everyclass/everyclass-server/README.md

 - uWSGI: the gateway between programme itself and Nginx reverse proxy
 - Flask: the micro Python web framework
-- MySQL: database
+- MongoDB: database

 ### Using the source

-1. Set a Python 3.6.0 virtualenv, and install required packages in ``requirements.txt``
+1. Use ``pipenv sync`` to build a virtualenv with dependencies installed
-2. Copy `everyclass/config/default.py`.
-Rename it `development.py` and change some settings for local development
+2. Copy `everyclass/api_server/config/default.py` and name it `development.py`.
+Change settings to adjust to your local development environment
-3. Import database.
-Structure can be found [here](https://github.com/fr0der1c/EveryClass-collector/tree/master/sql), but you need to dummy some content yourself.
-4. set the environment variable `MODE` to `DEVELOPMENT`, then run `ec_server.py`
+4. Set the environment variable `MODE` to `DEVELOPMENT`, then run `server.py`

 ### Contributions, Bug Reports, Feature Requests